Harshith1702/leetcode-discord-reporter/README.md

 ## 🔒 Security Notes

-- ✅ All sensitive values are stored as **GitHub Secrets** — never in code
+- ✅ All sensitive values are stored as **GitHub Secrets**, never in code
 - ⚠️ If your Discord webhook URL leaks, regenerate it immediately:
   `Discord → Channel Settings → Integrations → Webhooks → Regenerate URL`
 - ⚠️ Never commit cookies directly into your repo